jameselliothart/resume/JamesHartResume.md

   </span>
 </p>

-- Collaborated with clients to solve their biggest technological challenges and contribute to a culture of continuous learning and improvement
+- Collaborated with clients to solve their biggest technological challenges and contributed to a culture of continuous learning and improvement
 - Supported a large-scale Microsoft Dynamics CRM installation and surrounding custom applications, ensuring system stability and performance
 - Led company-wide tutorial labs covering DevOps tools, concepts, best practices and enhancing team skills in CI/CD processes for junior members
 - **Tools**: PowerShell, MSSQL, Jenkins, Octopus Deploy, New Relic, PRTG